Canadiens return to Cup Final after 3-2 OT win over Vegas - WTMJ

 AP Hockey Writer

+“I’m just trying to take it all in and enjoy the moment,” said the 20-year-old Caufield who has played more NHL playoff games (15) than regular-season (10).
+“It’s for the older guys.”

+That’s when Danault put his arm around Caufield and said: “You’re sure a big part of it though.”

-Montreal will make its NHL-leading 35th Stanley Cup Final appearance with a shot to add to its 24 championships.
-The Canadiens will face the winner of the semifinal series between the defending champion Lightning and New York Islanders.
-Game 7 is at Tampa Bay on Friday.
+Montreal will make its NHL-leading 35th Stanley Cup Final appearance.
+The Canadiens will face the winner of the semifinal series between the defending champion Lightning and New York Islanders, which heads to a Game 7 at Tampa Bay on Friday.

+Montreal also becomes just the sixth Canadian-based team to reach the final since 1994, and first since the Vancouver Canucks lost to Boston in seven games in 2011.

 “We wouldn’t be here right now if we didn’t believe,” Price said.
 “We’ve believed this whole time and obviously we’re ecstatic and we have a lot of work left to do.”